-The longer you have been married, and how long ago you obtained the asset, can also affect whether the court will consider disregarding an asset which a party asserts to be non-matrimonial.
+The longer you have been married/in a civil partnership, and how long ago you obtained the asset, can also affect whether the court will consider disregarding an asset which a party asserts to be non-matrimonial.

 If you go to court, one of the judge’s main concerns is ensuring ‘needs’ are met.
 This means making sure you and your partner both have what you need to pay for housing and other essentials, before the division of assets.

 If you have children, the judge will always prioritise their needs—where they live, what child maintenance is paid etc.—over yours.